 As per above, your accommodation can easily arrange a driver with local knowledge.
-We actually ended up asking the driver who took us on safari if he would drive us around the next day.
+We actually ended up asking the driver who took us on safari the previous afternoon if he would drive us around the next day.
 He happily agreed and we got a great price.

-Day Five – Dambulla Cave Temple and Kandy
+Day 5 – Dambulla Cave Temple and Kandy

-If you are up for another early morning, consider climbing Piduragala Rock for sunrise.
-It’s not too far from Sigiriya and gives great views of it sticking up through the jungle as the sun comes up.
+If you are up for another early morning, consider climbing Pidurangala Rock for sunrise.
+It’s not too far from Sigiriya and gives great views of the Lion Rock sticking up through the jungle as the sun comes up.

 Get some lunch from one of the local restaurants before making your way to Kandy.

 There are no trains between Habarana and Kandy unless you go back to Colombo, so your choices are really a private driver or public transport via the local bus.
 We chose to take the local bus.

 The bus runs right along the main road through Habarana and your accommodation should be able to point out the nearest bus stop and tell you what time the bus will come past.